SparkPost/campaign-sparkpost/README.md

 Your SparkPost API key.
 If not included, `campaign-sparkpost` will attempt to use the `SPARKPOST_API_KEY` environment variable.

+### `options.num_rcpt_errors`

+(Optional) Defaults to 3.
+The total number of errors to return, there will be at most one error per recipient.
+Setting this allows you to send large batches but not be overwhelmed by errors.

 ### `options.campaign`

 (Optional) A SparkPost campaign to use when when sending.
 This can be used to search for mailings in SparkPost later.